gururaghav2925/python-module-15-C/README.md

-# Python Program: Build an Expression Tree and Print Inorder and Postorder Traversals
+# Build an Expression Tree and Print Inorder and Postorder Traversals

 ## Aim
 To build an expression tree from a predefined list of operators and operands, and perform inorder and postorder traversals on the tree.